Probing the origin of the kilonova candidate GRB 230307A: analysis of host galaxy and offset: Host Photometry and Morphology

 \subsection{JWST photometry and photometric redshift determination}

 We made use of JWST observations of the host galaxy of GRB230307A from The Mikulski Archive for Space Telescopes (MAST), which was obtained through JWST GO programs 4434 (PI Levan) and 4445, (PI Levan).
 These two epochs provided NIRCam imaging in the F070W, F115W, F150W, F277W, F356W and F444W filters.
 We reduced the raw data products using a modified version of the official JWST pipeline to create a multi-epoch mosaic in the filters observed in both epochs.
 The changes to the standard pipeline include a $1/f$ correction, improved artifact removal, and a modified background subtraction.
+We astrometrically align the imaging to GAIA DR3 \citep{GAIADR3} and pixel-align the images to F277W.
 This pipeline is described in detail in \cite{adams2024epochs, conselice2025epochs, Harvey2024}.

-We astrometrically align the imaging to GAIA DR3 \citep{GAIADR3} and pixel-align the images to F277W.
-We calculate localized photometric uncertainties for each aperture for each galaxy from the normalized median absolute deviation (NMAD) of the nearest 200 empty circular apertures of the same size which are randomly positioned in `empty' regions of the image (defined as being 1 arcsec away from occupied pixels in the segmentation map).
+Our catalogues were produced using the {\tt galfind}\footnote{\url{https://github.com/duncanaustin98/galfind}} python package; the methodology is outlined below.
 We use {\tt SExtractor} to perform source detection and measure aperture and isophotal photometry for all sources in the image \citep{sextractor}.
 As a detection image we use an inverse-variance weighted stack of the F277W, F356W and F444W images.
 We measure aperture photometry in $0.32, 0.5, 1, 1.5$ and $2$ arcsecond diameter apertures.
 We perform aperture corrections to all photometry measurements using simulated PSF models obtained through {\tt webbpsf} \citep{perrin2014updated}.

+We calculate localized photometric uncertainties for each aperture for each galaxy from the normalized median absolute deviation (NMAD) of the nearest 200 empty circular apertures of the same size which are randomly positioned in `empty' regions of the image (defined as being 1 arcsec away from occupied pixels in the segmentation map).

 We estimate photometric redshifts for all galaxies in the field using {\tt eazy-py} \citep{Brammer_2008} and the standard set of basis {\tt fsps} templates \citep{conroy2010fsps}.
 We set a minimum flux error of 5\% to account for residual errors in flux calibration, zero-points and the templates themselves.